HomeNews and ViewsEQ ViewsCorporate Actions And The Role Of A Transfer Agent

 An experienced transfer agent can take the pressure off the company's shoulders and guide everyone through the process.
 They work with your legal team, the trading team and the settlement team to make sure everyone fully understands the transaction, what needs to happen and when.
 Knowing and following best practices for each different type of corporate actions is essential to anticipating and preventing problems.
 That experience is something a transfer agent can provide.

-"Our close working relationships with the various Exchanges and Self-Regulatory Organizations means that we're not just following best practices, we're helping to develop them, particularly in unique situations where there's a lot of complexity involved," says Joe Conte, Head of Corporate Actions, EQ.
+"Our close working relationships with the various Exchanges and Self-Regulatory Organizations means that we're not just following best practices, we're helping to develop them, particularly in unique situations where there's a lot of complexity involved," says Joe Conte, Head of Corporate Actions; Capital Markets, EQ.